efwoods/LexBot/README.md

 - I would like to scale the pipeline to accept a playlist of videos
 - I would like to add generative video & audio based off this data
 - I would like to host this for others to view/query
+- TorchText may help with full phrases

+## Question:
+What if I just used the entire transcript?
+I think it would be too long for the OpenAI API.
+Also, I would like to associate sentiment analysis, video generation, and other data to the response to make the AI seem more life-like.

 ### Data Pipeline
 #### transcript_greatness.ipynb (the process of grabbing text)